pebblecode/pebblecode.github.io/_posts/2016-03-01-health-seminar.md

 ## Improving Communication

 There are communication challenges in Health Innovation.
 We need to figure out how to persuade patients to change behaviours, and do this while ensuring confidence in confidentiality and security.
 We can't do this without engaging with the right people - accessing the support of both medics and patients.
-But who do we start with?
+But whom do we start with?

 We have a long way to go in answering all the questions that this seminar provoked.
 But at least the conversation has been started, and everyone in attendance agreed it was a valuable experience.
 We realised that as a group we must focus on key issues, while involving Doctors and Nurses in the field.